A contemplative study of the two great texts of Classical Yoga — the Yoga Sutra and the Bhagavad Gita — with philosopher and teacher Matthew Krepps.

 Together, they form the philosophical backbone of Classical Yoga.
 The Sutra gives us the architecture of the mind and the technology of attention.
 The Gita gives us the crisis of the soul — and the path through it.

 Most people encounter these texts as fragments — a sutra here, a verse there — without the context to understand what they're actually saying.
 These courses change that.
-They are not lectures.
-They are guided contemplative experiences designed to shift the way you see yourself and the practice you carry.
+They will shift the way you see yourself and the practice you carry.

 These are not courses in the conventional sense.
 They are enduring bodies of study — designed for transformation, not completion.